 British Sign Language (BSL)

 Deaf people can also call us using SignVideo - an online interpreting service, from your own home.
 You can find out how to access this free service on the BSL signed video service page.

 audio tape or CD

 electronic (by email or on CD-ROM)

-We can usually arrange for these to be produced within two days and send them to you directly.
+We can usually arrange for these to be produced within five days and send them to you directly.

 Access to buildings

 Public areas in all our buildings have been independently assessed as being accessible to disabled people, apart from a limited number of circumstances where historic buildings cannot be fully adapted.